 - Wilson, R. & Georgakis, S. (in press).
 Authentic Assessment in Physical Education: a Case Study of Game Sense Pedagogy.
 European Journal of Physical Education.

 - Wilson, R. (in press).
 Analysing inputs to teacher quality: admissions standards and literacy and numeracy attainments in NSW initial teacher education.
 Sage Open.

-- Sugahara, S. Wilson, R. (in press).
+- Sugahara, S. Wilson, R. (2013).
 Discourse surrounding the International Education Standards for Professional Accountants (IES): A Content Analysis Approach.
 Accounting Education: An International Journal.